siberianfox/g2wiki/Licensing.md

 * Make it easy to use g2 components in free and commercial projects/products- i.e. encourage use as a library
 * Notwithstanding the above, make the application when used as a whole retain GPLv2 copyleft and other provisions

 g2 licensing is based on GPLv2 with the [BeRTOS extension](http://www.bertos.org/discover/license) to enable using a specific file without invoking GPL copyleft.

-whole retains copyleft provisions.
-To this end some files in the project do not carry the BeRTOS exception.
-Please make note of this.

-Most of what follows is shamelessly cribbed from BeRTOS.
+Most of what follows is shamelessly cribbed from the BeRTOS site.

 You are free:
 * to include g2 libraries and components within any product, distributed under any license (including commercial licenses and/or closed-source licenses)